Why is PHP important for your website?

 Update WordPress, themes, and plugins: from your WordPress Dashboard, head to Updates, and then update all.
 You should do this regularly anyway.
 When done, check your site is working as expected.

-Ist of all install the PHP Compatibility Checker plugin to check your themes and plugins to resolve your issues.
+Ist of all installs the PHP Compatibility Checker plugin to check your themes and plugins to resolve your issues.
 This plugin isn’t perfect and may miss items or flag false positives, but it does work in most cases.

 Fix any PHP compatibility issues: if the PHP Compatibility Checker plugin picks up any issues, get in touch with the theme or plugin developer and ask them to investigate.
 If they can’t or won’t get back to you, have a look for themes or plugins on WordPress.org with similar functionality and use one of these instead.